microsoft/mu_feature_config/SetupDataPkg/Docs/Overview/Overview.md

 - **Silicon Drivers**: Silicon code needs to be updated to pull policy settings from silicon policy data when needed.
 - **Platform Policy Drivers**: Platform owners will first create PEI modules to populate default silicon policy into Policy managers provided by Project MU.
-- **Platform YAML Configurations**: Platform owners should then design the configuration YAML files.
+- **Platform YAML/XML Configurations**: Platform owners should then design the configuration YAML/XML files.
 This would expose certain configuration "knobs" from silicon policy to be configurable through setup variable flow.
-- **Platform Settings Providers**: Accordingly, platform owners will develop modules to parse the configuration data and translate the exposed configurations in YAML file to/from standard silicon policies through the interface of Settings Provider (see example from [Project MU](../../../Common/MU/DfciPkg/Library/DfciSampleProvider/DfciSampleProvider.c)).
+- **Platform Settings Providers**: Accordingly, platform owners will develop modules to parse the configuration data and translate the exposed configurations in YAML/XML file to/from standard silicon policies through the interface of Settings Provider (see example from [Project MU](../../../Common/MU/DfciPkg/Library/DfciSampleProvider/DfciSampleProvider.c)).

 ## Configuration Related UEFI Boot Flow